Roe v Wade: UK anti-abortion activists use US reversal to build support

 Carrying a pregnancy is far more dangerous for physical health than having an abortion, Dr Lowe added.

-Dr Lowe noted British social attitudes surveys show people of faith are almost as likely to support the right to choose an abortion as people of no faith.
+Dr Lowe noted that British social attitudes surveys show people of faith are almost as likely to support the right to choose an abortion as people of no faith.

 Anti-abortion activists have made at least 50 repeated attempts to block abortion rights in the UK in recent decades but have been unsuccessful in their efforts, she said.